 Day 21-22: Game Haven

 Now THIS was the introduction to Malawi we were looking for.
 Just a 15min drive out of Blantyre is a fantastic kid-friendly game reserve with 3-bed cottages and family rooms available.
 Let the kids go crazy in the playground equipped with climbing wall, then cool off in the swimming pool.
 Finish the day with a sundowner in the restaurant whilst the zebras, eland and other game residents graze around you.
 We also thoroughly recommend a game walk (with a ranger).
-You can read about our visit here.
+You may like to read our Game Haven Review.

 Day 23: Majete National Park